-For nearly 40 years TASC has received donations from people all over Australia.
+For over 40 years TASC has received donations from people all over Australia.
 It has made a significant difference in being able to expand our services, but also the impact it has on the community is immeasurable.

 Your donation to TASC means you are supporting a range of work that helps people who have found themselves in vulnerable situations get back on their feet.
 Funds go to helping continue:

 - Legal help and support – e.g. someone fleeing a domestic or family violence situation and needs support to understand their legal rights